tylerthomasallen/docs/src/pages/links/link-domain.md

 	We recommend that you choose one domain or subdomain to use with Branch and stick with it, as switching can cause significant problems with your existing links.

 !!! tip "Updates to Universal & App Links configuration"
 	If you enable (or change) your link domain/subdomain, you will need to make updates to your Universal Links (iOS) and App Links (Android) configuration.
-Review the [configuration guide]({{base.url}}/getting-started/universal-app-links/overview/) for these features.
+Review the [iOS](/pages/apps/ios/) and [Android](/pages/apps/android/) integration guides.

 ### Custom SUBDOMAIN (go.branch.com)